 There are three main forms of debate in which our team competes: Congress, Lincoln-Douglas and Public Forum.
-Visit the links for each type to see more detailed descriptions and video examples.
+All the information below is provided by the National Speech and Debate Association.
+Please click here to see more information (including videos and topic examples).

-Lincoln Douglas Captains: Amanda Huang, Arnold Jia, and Arthur Wayne.
+Lincoln Douglas Captains: Amanda Huang and Anusha Veluri.

-Public Forum Captains: Somil Agarwal, Vikram Mahendru, Armaan Singh, and Emily Wolf.
+Public Forum Captains: Somil Agarwal, Vikram Mahendru, and Savannah Prager.

 Executive Board Members: Anna Bansal and Charlie Davis.